 ABINIT is a computational materials science program which is primarily designed to compute the electronic structure, charge density and total energy in systems such as molecules or periodic solids.
 The program uses Density Functional Theory to perform its calculations with pseudopotentials and a plane wave basis.

 Using ABINIT on RCC Resources

-On the HPC login nodes, ABINIT can be accessed by loading the gnu-openmpi module.
+On the HPC login nodes, ABINIT can be accessed by loading the gnu and openmpi modules.
 The ABINIT executable can then be run.
 Detailed instructions on how to run ABINIT itself can be found at the official website's new users guide and the new user tutorial as well as under the documentation heading at the main website.

 Running ABINIT on HPC